Core Location: Theory and Mapping

 An interval is the relationship between any two tones.
 Sometimes it is defined as the distance between tones, & that is one dimension to what they are.
-Yet, intervals are also the sounding relationships, or interactions, between any two tones.
+They are also the sounding relationships, or interactions, between any two tones.
 We can identify them with our ear by how they resonate.
 We should be able to identify intervals by listening (melodic - one after another, and harmonic - at the same time).

 The open strings in standard tuning have these intervals between the strings.
 If closed, they are the same.
 And interval types can also be described in half steps.